 FAQs

-To undertake electrical work, you must have a licence or be a trainee.
-If you opt to have someone else handle the work for you, that individual must be licenced.
-You can verify electrician licence in California and search to see if someone has the necessary licence before hiring them.
+You must have a license or be a trainee to undertake electrical work.
+If you want someone else to handle the work for you, that individual must be licensed.
+You can verify an electrician license in California and search to see if someone has the necessary license before hiring them.

-Often in a new state, you could wonder do you need a licence to be an electrician in California.
+In a new state, you often wonder if you need a license to be an electrician in California.
 Well yes.
 You do.

 In California, a handyperson cannot perform electrical work.
 As a result, a do-it-yourselfer cannot lawfully perform the service.
-If your handyman claims to be licenced to perform electrical work, use the California electrician licence lookup tool to confirm the credentials.
-Then you will be able to verify the electrician licence in California and know if the person is authorized to do electrical work in the state.
+If your handyman claims to be licensed to perform electrical work, use the California electrician license lookup tool to confirm the credentials.
+Then, you can verify the electrician’s license in California and know if the person is authorized to do electrical work in the state.